sharpchen/sharpchen.github.io/docs/document/Entity Framework Core/docs/3. Testing/Repository.md

         Assert.NotNull(okResult);
         Assert.Equal(200, okResult.StatusCode);
         Assert.Equal("Action", (okResult.Value as Foo)?.Name);
-        await repository.Received().GetByIdAsync(2); // assert the fake repository has called the method.
+        // assert the fake repository has called the method.
+        // because this method should called inside the controller! await repository.Received().GetByIdAsync(2);
     }
 }
 ```